imagingbook/imagingbook-common/README.md

   <!-- other dependencies ... -->
 </dependencies>
 ````
-This is for ``<version>1.5</version>``.
+This refers to version ``1.5``.
 Check the [ImagingBook Maven repository](https://github.com/imagingbook/imagingbook-maven-repository/tree/master/com/imagingbook/imagingbook-common) for the most recent release version.